johnwcowan/pdp8x/arch.md

 The first step is to determine an initial value of Y using the page bit of the IR, which is the 0x0800 bit, and the 11 least significant bits of the IR, which are the 0x07FF bits.
-If the page bit is 0, then the 21 most significant bits of Y are set to 0, so that Y represents an address on page zero.
-If the page bit is 1, Y will represent an address on the current page, and the 21 most significant bits of Y are set to the 21 most significant bits of PC - 1 (but if PC is 0, it is set to H).
-Finally, the 11 least significant bits of IR are copied to the least significant bits of Y.
+If the page bit is 0, then the 19 most significant bits of Y are set to 0, so that Y represents an address on page zero.
+If the page bit is 1, Y will represent an address on the current page, and no special action needs to be taken Finally, the 11 least significant bits of IR are shifted left by two bits, leaving 0 in the 2 least significant bits, and the resulting 13 bits are copied to the 13 least significant bits of Y.
+Note that at this point Y always points to a specific word.

 If the most significant bit of OP (or of IR) is set to 1, then Y is set to M[Y].
+In this case, Y can point to an arbitrary byte, although there are no instructions to retrieve single bytes from memory.

 Then one of the following six cases is chosen:

  * If OP is 0x0 or 0x8, then AC is set to AC bitwise-ANDed with M[Y].